crespoantonio/playwright_typescript_api/Test Cases.md

 ## Attempt to update details for a non-existing booking:

 - Send a PUT request for a booking with an invalid ID.
-- Verify that the response code is 404 Not Found.
+- Verify that the response code is 405 Method Not Allowed.

 ## Attempt to delete a non-existing booking: